Invariant splitting principles for the Lipshitz--Ozsv\'ath--Thurston correspondence: Relative splitting principles and a topological application

 which is $\hat{\iota}_K$-equivariant.
 However, since all terms arising in $\partial \zeta_{\frac{m+1}{2}}$ and $\partial z$ have coefficients which are of the form $U^i$ or $V^j$ with $i,j\ge 2$, and no other generators have differentials containing either $\zeta_{\frac{m+1}{2}}$ or $z$, it follows that the basepoint actions $\hat{\Phi}$ and $\hat{\Psi}$ (which are partial derivatives of the full knot Floer differential with respect to $U$ and $V$, respectively) also respect the given splitting.
 Therefore, $K_{n,m}$ is involutively nontrivial; the theorem then follows from \Cref{prop: nonsimple implies stable}. \end{proof}

 \begin{rem} It might also be possible that one can use even $n$, with the condition that $n\ge 4$.
 When $n=2$, it is already known \cite[Remark 4.8]{hendricks2022involutive} that the knot Floer chain complex of $-T_{2n,4n+1}\sharp 2T_{2n,2n+1}$ splits off a summand $C_2$ consisting of a free summand and a 2-by-2 box summand, with the involution $\iota_K$ acting as in the case of $n$ odd with $n\ge 3$.
-We suspect that this should also be true for every even $n\ge 4$. \end{rem}
+It is suspected that this should also be true for every even $n\ge 4$. \end{rem}